-- 8 slices of bread without mold
+- 8 slices of white bread without crust

 - 2 large onions, chopped into cubes

-- 1 cup of evaporated milk
+- 1 cup of evaporated milk, more to taste

 - 2/3 cup of walnuts

-- 1/3 cup of Parmesan cheese
+- 1/3 cup of Parmesan cheese, grated

 - salt and pepper

-- Hard boiled egg and black olives to garnish, optional
+- Hard-boiled egg and black olives to garnish, optional

 Recipe adapted from the Peruvian cookbook by Emilio Peschiera.